18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 ## Node.JS

-`npm shrinkwrap` is the command to pin versions of all dependencies of a Node project.
+### Using yarn

+If you are using [`yarn`](https://yarnpkg.com) to manage your node dependencies, you will automatically have dependency pinning due to the [`yarn.lock`](https://yarnpkg.com/en/docs/yarn-lock) file that `yarn` produces and uses. `yarn.lock` should [committed to your repository](https://yarnpkg.com/en/docs/yarn-lock#toc-check-into-source-control) during development:

+> All yarn.lock files should be checked into source control (e.g. git or mercurial).
+> This allows Yarn to install the same exact dependency tree across all machines,
+> whether it be your coworker’s laptop or a CI server.

+### Using npm shrinkwrap

+If you are using `npm` to manage your node dependencies, you can use `npm shrinkwrap` to pin module versions.
 When run, `npm shrinkwrap` will recursively traverse the dependency tree of the target project and generate a file called `npm-shrinkwrap.json`.
 This file will list the currently installed versions of all packages in the local project's `node_modules` folder.
 You should commit